Stigmatization and demonization I - being terrorized by the public

 I would not go as far as attributing negative experience with other people to causes such as stigmatization and demonization each and every time.
 That itself would mean to somewhat demonize others.
 We are all different and not everyone has a great day always.

 Yet there is little left to guess in a recent 2009 campaign of the Fondation de la Haute Horlogerie.
-Here I feel that we are very clearly equated with fake watches and fake people.
+There I feel that we are very clearly equated with fake watches and fake people.
 Yet, the question of authenticity is a serious issue not just in prosthetics but in society.
-What is it that we see as ‘real’?
+What is it that we see as 'real'?

 On the other hand, no other person that looks at me as disabled person would ever admit to stigmatizing or demonizing me because of visible disability.
 Yet, it is undeniably one of the bigger factors that may affect a non-disabled person and at the same time mostly outside of reach as this is a matter located anywhere but even remotely close to an acceptable dinner table subject.